arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Display the result
 plt.show()
 ```
+Result:
 ![Screen Shot 2024-11-07 at 5 45 43 PM](https://github.com/user-attachments/assets/b276db59-ccba-4f2a-952b-b3f433f672b5)

+>The scatter plot reveals a general trend where higher danceability percentages tend to be associated with higher energy percentages.

 For `valence_%` and `acousticness_%`, I created a scatter plot using `plt.scatter()`, plotting `valence_%` on the x-axis and `acousticness_%` on the y-axis to visualize their correlation.
 After adding axis labels, a title, and a grid for clarity, I displayed the plot with `plt.show()` to analyze the relationship between these two attributes.